-Feral Animal Reduction Movement for Cats
+Feral Animal Reduction Movement

 F.A.R.M.
 Cats is designed to be a cost-effective program targeted at decreasing and managing feral/barn cat populations.
 Each cat that is brought into the clinic to be sterilized will also receive a Rabies vaccination.
 To qualify for the program, the following criteria must be met:

 - must be from an area with feline overpopulation issue

 - must be at least 6 months of age and in good physical condition